-The City of Liverpool College is committed to making as much Information about College activities as possible generally available to the public, either through published documents – including those published on the College website – or upon written request.
+The City of Liverpool College is committed to making available as much Information about College activities as possible generally available to the public, either through published documents – including those published on the College website – or upon written request.

 Adopting a publication scheme is a requirement of Section 19 of the Freedom of Information Act 2000.
 The purpose of the Act is to promote greater openness by public authorities, which include further education colleges.

 In October 2008, The City of Liverpool College adopted the Model Publication Scheme produced by the Information Commissioner’s Officer for further education colleges.
-The Scheme provides a description of the “classes” or types of information that the Information Commissioner expects colleges of further education to make available.
+The Scheme provides a description of the “classes” or types of information the Information Commissioner expects colleges of further education to make available.

-The model publication scheme can be found here – https://ico.org.uk/media/for-organisations/documents/1153/model-publication-scheme.pdf
+The model publication scheme can be found here: https://ico.org.uk/media/for-organisations/documents/1153/model-publication-scheme.pdf

-In addition to the model scheme, organisations are obliged to produce a guide to the specific information held under each of the classes of information identified in the scheme, and the following pages should be treated as this guide.
+In addition to the model scheme, organisations are obliged to produce a guide to the specific information held under each class of information identified in the scheme, and the following pages should be treated as this guide.

 More information about the Freedom of Information Act is available on the Information Commissioner’s website at: www.ico.gov.uk

-All staff working at the college have a responsibility to ensure compliance with the legal responsibilities of the Freedom of Information Act.
+All staff working at the College have a responsibility to ensure compliance with the legal responsibilities of the Freedom of Information Act.

-The Director of Information Technology is responsible for compliance within the organisation and ensuring all aspects of the Act are adhered to, responsibilities include –
+The Director of Information Technology is responsible for compliance within the organisation and ensuring all aspects of the Act are adhered to.
+Responsibilities include:

-The college will respond to any requests for information in accordance with the Acts requirements of 20 working days.
+The college will respond to any requests for information in accordance with the Act’s requirements of 20 working days.

-In cases where there is an absolute exemption or other qualified exemption together with a public interest reason for not releasing the information we will inform the requestor of our reasons in writing within the 20 working day limit.
+In cases where there is an absolute exemption or other qualified exemption together with a public interest reason for not releasing the information, we will inform the requestor of our reasons in writing within the 20 working day limit.

 You can appeal about the range, amount and format of information we have sent following a request.
 You can also appeal about the way a request was handled – for example, the time it took to respond, or the way letters were worded.

-If you are not happy with how we have dealt with your request write to the address below setting out the reasons why you are unhappy with the response you received.
+If you are not happy with how the College dealt with your request, write to the address below setting out your reasons.
+Please include the original reference number provided in all correspondence with you.